topology-tool-kit/ttk/CONTRIBUTING.md

       - a long description of the purpose of the class
       - related publications (if applicable)
       - a list of related classes, with the command `\sa`:
-        - Other base layer modules commonly used in conjunction with the present filter
+        - other base layer modules commonly used in conjunction with the present filter
       - a pointer to the corresponding VTK layer class (if applicable), with the command `\sa`
     - Each function should be documented as follows:
       - a quick description, with preconditions `\pre`, notes `\note` or warnings `\warning` if needed.